opentelekomcloud-infra/typesense-peer-resolver/README.md

 ### Change Volume to `emptyDir`

-1) You can discard the `configMap` entirely, unless you use it for other values.
-Normally you're using a `secret` for the API key anyways.
+1. You can discard the `configMap` entirely, unless you use it for other values.
+N

 > [!CAUTION]
-> Entries in node list, according to the documentation, have to adhere the following pattern:
-> `statefulSetName-0.<headless-svc>.<namespace>.svc.cluster.local:8107,8108`
+> Use a `Secret` for the API keys or other sensitive values.

-2) Leave the `volumeMounts` as they were.
+2. Leave the `volumeMounts` as is.

-3) Replace the `volumes` we discussed above with the following to the following:
+3. Replace the `volumes`, we discussed above, with the following:

 ```
 volumes: